jennyzeng/CourseScheduling/README.md

 ## Initial Plan
-In my initial plan, I illustrated my main idea of the course scheduling project, described the Coffman-graham algorithm that I will be working on, and some difficulties as well as interesting points.
+In my initial plan, I illustrated my main idea of the course scheduling project, described the Coffman-Graham algorithm that I will be working on, and some difficulties as well as interesting points.
 [research-initial-plan.pdf](research-initial-plan.pdf)

 ## TODOs
-1. Evaulate the quality of solution
+1. Evaluate the quality of solution
 2. Compare it with other job scheduling algorithms

 ## How to use this algorithm right now